hrobjarturh/MLOps/reports/README.md

 Student s144841 was in charge of

-Student s230374 was in charge of
+Student s230374 was in charge of creating the training and predict method, configuring the data processing to fit the model, creating the model application and hosting it on the cloud.

 All members contributed to the code and development of the project.